FAMILIAR-project/familiar-documentation/manual/composition.md

 The interest of the aggregated feature model, here **fm5**, is that you have a ***semantically equivalent*** representation of the set of configurations.
 Indeed, the combinations of features authorized in the composed "view" of fm5 are exactly the same as in fm4, thus realizing the configuration semantics of union.
+It is straightforward to understand why: the constraints force the selection of at least one and at most one corresponding feature (if any)  in the input feature models.

 An example is given below.
 Selecting F3 in the view automatically selects the root of fm2 and deselects features of fm1 and fm3.
 You can also notice that F2 is selected by default since F2 is included in every configuration of fm1, fm2 or fm3.
+You can play with c5 and verify that every valid configuration involving features of the view are also valid in fm4.

 ```
 fml> c5 = configuration fm5